icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

 1. Change into the CTI-L4T directory: `cd ./CTI-L4T`
 2. Run the install script (as root or sudo) to automatically install the BSP files to the correct locations: `sudo ./install.sh`

-[Here](https://connecttech.com/resource-center/kdb373/) you can find the tutorial about the procedure by Connecttech.
+[Here](https://connecttech.com/resource-center/kdb373/) you can find the tutorial about the procedure by ConnectTech.

 ### Verify the installation